-- 1. Complete the online application form and pay the application fee. - 2.
-Request official transcripts for prior degrees be sent to the Director of the Graduate Program:
+- Complete the online application form and pay the application fee. - Request official transcripts for prior degrees be sent to the Director of the Graduate Program:

-Dr. Peg Ellington
+Dr. Margaret Ellington

 Department of English and Modern Languages

 Georgia Southwestern State University

 800 Georgia Southwestern State University Drive

 Americus, GA 31709

-- 3. Take the GRE verbal, quantitative, and writing tests.
+- Take the GRE verbal, quantitative, and writing tests.
 Request scores to be sent to the Director of the Graduate Program.
-Be aware that it takes up to six weeks for GRE scores to be received and processed. - 4.
-Send your Statement of Purpose, Writing Sample, and three letters of recommendation addressed to the Director of the Graduate Program (to be mailed by the recommenders, no special forms required.
+Be aware that it takes up to six weeks for GRE scores to be received and processed.
+Click here to view more information of GRE test. - Send your Statement of Purpose, Writing Sample, and three letters of recommendation addressed to the Director of the Graduate Program (to be mailed by the recommenders, no special forms required.